 “Why didn’t you tell me?”

 “Because it wasn’t necessary.”
-Her voice sounded angry, but he knew it wasn’t directed toward him.
+She sounded angry, but he knew it wasn’t directed toward him.
 “I just want to be able to control this thing like the others can.”

 “It’ll come.”
 He hadn’t told her everything either, and he didn’t plan on it.
 Besides, the premonition he’d had of them together was so far off that he was beginning to wonder if it hadn’t stemmed more from his desire than from an actual vision.